dumartist/dumartist/README.md

 # Hi, I'm Arthur 👋
-## I go by DumArtist online, but my real name is Arthur.
+## I go by DumArtist online, but you can call me Arthur.
 I’m an aspiring Information Technology student passionate about building websites and mobile apps.
 I focus on creating user-friendly and functional digital experiences.

 ## Skills